EdalScript/EdalScript/README.md

 <br/>
 <h4> A bit about me: </h4>
-- 🏠 Based in Colombia<br/>
+- 🏠 Based in Colombia, Spain or even in Macedonia if necessary.
+Timezone differences?
+No problem, I can move around. <br/>
-- 💻 I currently work as a React Developer on a different github account for Unosquare <br/>
+- 💻 I currently work as a React + React Native Developer on a different github account. <br/>
-- :rocket: Constantly thriving towards continuous learning & experimentation<br/>
-- ⚡ Go-getter and highly motivated<br/>
-- :triangular_flag_on_post: Interests: Web, mobile and cloud development<br/>
+- :rocket: I've been 4 years doing this and I'm slowly starting to understand why people want a sheep farm instead <br/>
+- :triangular_flag_on_post: Interests: Frontend and mobile mostly.
+But at times I feel like how nice would it be to just go and create the endpoint myself <br/>

 <h4>Languages and Tools:</h4>